MetaMCP MCP server

 Stats

-MetaMCP MCP Server is a proxy server that consolidates multiple Model Context Protocol (MCP) servers into a single interface.
-It retrieves tool, prompt, and resource configurations from the MetaMCP App and routes requests to the appropriate underlying MCP server, simplifying management across multiple AI integration points.
+MetaMCP MCP Server is a proxy server that combines multiple MCP servers into one.
+It retrieves tool, prompt, and resource configurations from MetaMCP App and routes requests to the appropriate underlying server, allowing you to manage multiple MCP servers through a single interface.

 {